 The Perelman School of Medicine at the University of Pennsylvania is the oldest and one of the finest medical schools in the United States.
 Penn is rich in tradition and heritage and at the same time consistently at the forefront of new developments and innovations in medical education and research.
 Since its founding in 1765 the School has been a strong presence in the community and prides itself on educating the leaders of tomorrow in patient care, biomedical research, and medical education. http://www.med.upenn.edu/

-Bachelor’s degree in Biology, Chemistry, or a related subject, plus at least 3 years of work in a laboratory setting or an equivalent combination of education and experience required.
-Excellent verbal and written communication skills are required.
-Experience with blood and tissue processing, cryopreservation, and high-level proficiency with flow cytometers is required; prior work in a GLP setting is preferred.
+Bachelor’s degree in Biology, Chemistry, or related subject and 3 – 5 years of laboratory work (wet bench) experience or an equivalent combination of education and experience required.
+Excellent verbal and written communication skills are strongly preferred.
+Experience with blood and other sample processing and cryopreservation, immunology assays and/or prior work in a clinical or GLP lab setting are preferred.

 Penn adheres to a policy that prohibits discrimination on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other legally protected class.